A classic example of how evidence-based policy does not prevail to the detriment of EU citizens’ health

 This investigation as performed with the support of Journalismfund, enriched thanks to contributions gathered through the Mobile Reporter platform.

-Featured image credit: Billy Wilson
+Featured image credit: CC BY-NC 2.0 by Billy Wilson

 EuroScientist is looking for contributors!